 Professors are, of course, more than happy to write recommendation letters for their previous students to help them pursue further studies.
 However, writing a short letter can take time, especially when there is a need to write for several people.
 The applicant can help lessen the hassle by providing the necessary documents, such as a copy of the applicant’s application form, transcript of grades, and a list of achievements.
 With these details and following the steps below, you can create a short yet comprehensive graduate school recommendation letter in no time.

-Any university admissions team takes careful consideration of who writes the recommendation letter.
+Any university or college admissions team takes careful consideration of who writes the recommendation letter.
 There have been cases where applicants with a significantly lower GPA get in the program because of the credibility of the one who sent in the recommendation.
 So, understandably, the letter must start with a strong introduction to your credentials.
 Not only does this increase the possibility of the applicant’s acceptance, but it can also help in widening your network in the academe.

 After starting strong with the introduction, make a firm declaration regarding your relationship and thoughts about the applicant.
 Highlight their positive attributes and helpful skills that will help the admissions team make their decision regarding the application.
 As much as possible, describe the applicant as a student, as an individual, and as a colleague.
 You need to do so if you ever had the chance to work with them in conducting research or related activities.
 After all, a well-rounded evaluation creates a clearer image of a highly capable applicant.
 In short, this part of the letter markets the applicant.